-FIYAH’s team is comprised entirely of black speculative fiction writers rooted in a collective known as The Niggerati Space Station.
-NSS was founded by P. Djeli Clark and Troy L. Wiggins and the start of the FIYAH project was helmed by Justina Ireland.
-The staff represents myriad black identities, LGBTQ distinctions, and intersections with illness and disability.
+FIYAH’s team is comprised entirely of Black speculative fiction writers rooted in a collective known as The Niggerati Space Station.
+NSS was founded by P. Djeli Clark and Troy L. Wiggins and the start of the FIYAH project was funded by Justina Ireland.
+The staff represents myriad Black identities, LGBTQ distinctions, and intersections with illness and disability.
 We write, seek, and support stories that reflect all of these experiences.

 Troy is a writer and editor of speculative fiction from Memphis, Tennessee.
 His short fiction and essays have appeared in Griots: Sisters of the Spear, Long Hidden: Speculative Fiction From the Margins of History, Memphis Noir, Literary Orphans, and Book Riot.
 He blogs about speculative fiction, race, and nerd culture at Afrofantasy.
 Troy lives in Memphis with his wife and their two dogs.
 Find him on Twitter @troylwiggins

 DaVaun Sanders is an indie author and screenwriter currently based in Phoenix, Arizona.
 His screenplay “Vault of Souls” won the Grand Prize in Phoenix Comicon’s 2014 Short Script Competition.
 He’s currently editing the remaining three novels of his World Breach series.
 Catch him on Facebook, Instagram and Twitter. #twinlife